 7. Create a Strategy

-Secondly, take your notes, and the feedback from the player who is much better than you, and cross reference the information accumulated on your empathy map and then strategize.
+Take your notes and the feedback from the player who is much better than you and cross reference the information accumulated on your empathy map.

 You play, you pay attention, take notes, ask for feedback, and adjust your strategy accordingly.

 One of the most valuable things I learned in my home game was to identify the marks.